Rivonia Trial: Charges

 "Production requirements" for munitions for a six-month period were sufficient, the prosecutor Percy Yutar said in his opening address, to blow up a city the size of Johannesburg.

 Kantor was discharged at the end of the prosecution's case.

-The trial was condemned by the United Nations Security Council and nations around the world, leading to international sanctions against the South African government in some cases.
+The trial was condemned by the United Nations Security Council and nations around the world.
+Some nations instituted international sanctions against the South African government.